jamiedidthis/quartz/content/private/cql/2 - xuanwu cave.md

 “What the—?
 Lan Zhan!”

 “*No,*” Lan Wangji says with force.
 He is bleary with sleep too.
 And pain.
-And hunger.
 And anger.
 And helplessness.

 He has *possibly* overreacted.
 But Wei Wuxian in his lap, sound asleep, had not been a scenario he anticipated waking up to.